 I love using baking soda at home and love telling people about the multiple ways they can use it.

 Baking soda, also known as bicarbonate of soda or sodium bicarbonate (scientific term), is most commonly used in baking and pastries.
 Little is known about the many other startling uses of this commonly found substance.
-Here, you will discover a few of the common problems found at home and how we can surprisingly use baking soda as a great solution to them.
+Here, you will discover a few of the common problems around the house that can be solved using baking soda in surprising ways.

 3. Remove Artwork From Walls

 This is one truly surprising use of baking soda.
 Many do not realize that baking soda can be used to remove artwork from the walls.
 Yes, these are the drawings done by your little one with crayons and magic pens on your newly painted wall.
 Do not panic.